susconnor/AWS-CloudFormation-HomeLab/README.md

 ![Subnet](images/p2.png)

-*Now that we have multiple resources, let's take a look at the CloudFormation template that has been generated.
-Notice that the template matches the entire code blocks that I've been sharing and not just the properties section.*
+Now that we have multiple resources, let's take a look at the CloudFormation template that has been generated.
+Notice that the template reflects the complete resource structure, not just the properties section.

 Be sure to validate your template after making any changes using the button in the upper right corner.
 Once all resources have been added, this template can be uploaded to CloudFormation at any time to quickly recreate your home lab.